 Working on therapy goals within a group setting can be a highly supportive and productive way to address personal concerns.
 Students who share common concerns meet weekly as a group with one or more counselors to explore a specific topic and develop coping skills.
 Group offerings vary each semester and lists are updated a few weeks before the semester begins.

 If you are interested in a group call 512-245-2208 to be added to the group list.
 A group leader will contact you to schedule a pre-group consultation.
 Please consider activating your voice mail if you would like a message to be left when you are unavailable.

-Groups are free to currently enrolled Texas State University students.
+There is no additional charge to participate in group therapy.
+Groups are available to currently enrolled Texas State University students.
 Confidentiality in group therapy is respected.

 The practice of mindfulness has been linked to happiness, health, and psychological well-being.
 Research suggests that as little as twenty minutes of mindfulness practice daily reduces stress.
 This group is designed to help you transition from living life on “automatic pilot” to living life in the present moment.
-This 5-week mindfulness group offers you the opportunity to develop self-acceptance, patience and compassion.
+This 3-week mindfulness group offers you the opportunity to develop self-acceptance, patience, and compassion.

 Facilitator: Sergio Barrios, LCSW

 Moving Through Grief- Surviving the Death of a Loved One